Cost of Living in Scotland

 Image source: Pxhere / License: Public Domain Image

-Moving to Scotland may actually save you more money than you think.
+Moving to Scotland may save you more money than you think.
 The cost of living in London is 44% more expensive compared to Edinburgh.
 In general, housing and transportation prices are cheaper in Scotland.
+Learn about housing, food, and general expenses in Scotland to help you plan your budget effectively.

 Since both countries are in the UK, you are free to open a basic bank account when you move to Scotland.
 You can use such an account for basic functions.
 Here’s what you need to open it: